kas/percentage/README.md

 # percentage

-See your battery percentage in the Windows 10 system tray!
+See your battery percentage in the Windows 10 system tray

 ## Installing